sa-tre/satre-specification/docs/source/pillars/supporting.md

 ### Data protection

-_Ability to ensure data is used fairly, lawfully and transparently.
-Used for specified, explicit purposes. used in a way that is adequate, relevant and limited to only what is necessary._
+_Ability to ensure data is used fairly, lawfully and transparently; for specified, explicit purposes; and in a way that is adequate, relevant and limited to only what is necessary._

 ```{list-table}
 :header-rows: 1